mohid-tanveer/rephoto-detection/reflection.md

 so moire is a **valuable secondary cue**, but on this dataset it cannot match exif’s reliability, and it alone would not support low-false-positive deployment.

-## interpreting subpixel’s poor performance
+## Interpreting subpixel’s poor performance

 from the metrics and the feature design, several plausible explanations emerge for why subpixel detection underperforms and produces so many false positives: